fraunhoferhhi/xpsnr/README.md

 are granted under this license.

-Redistribution and use of this software in source and binary forms, with or without modification, are permitted for non-commercial pur- poses of evaluation, testing, and academic research (often referred to as internal use) provided that the following conditions are met:
+Redistribution and use of this software in source and binary forms, with or without modification, are permitted for non-commercial and commercial purposes provided that the following conditions are met:

 * Redistributions of source code must retain the above copyright notice, this list of conditions, and the following disclaimer.